-Our ACPS SENCO is Tracey Cooper, she has been at Avanti for 4 years as a class teacher.
+Our ACPS SENCO is Tracey Cooper, she has been at Avanti for 5 years as a class teacher.
 She has had previous experience as a SEN TA and has always had a deep passion for supporting pupils with SEND.

-Mrs Cooper is currently studying for the National Award in Special Educational Needs Co-ordination.
+Mrs Cooper has successfully completed the National Award in Special Educational Needs Co-ordination.